dev-laww/next-e-commerce/ENDPOINTS.md

          }
         ```
 - `POST /auth/reset-password`: Send a password reset token to the user's email.
+    - NOTE: Username can be used instead of email.
     - **Request**:
         ```http request
         POST /auth/reset-password